Glossary

 • Manager

 A manager is a worker with additional responsibilities including supervising workers and/or administering a service area.
-This includes, but is not limited to, managers, team leaders, directors, principals, assistant principals, heads of services, parish administrators and business managers.
+This includes, but is not limited to, managers, team leaders, directors, principals, assistant principals, supervisors, heads of services/agency, parish administrators and business managers.

 • Manager (Teacher Accreditation)